-- 3) Serve as a liaison to other political/non-queer specific organizations on campus. - 4) Serve as a liaison to campus and university resources to the queer community such as the Department for Women, Gender, and Sexual Equity, as well as the Resource Center for Sexual and Gender Diversity and associated departments, the Internal Coordinator shall also be involved with the planning and facilitation of Queer Leadership Council meetings. - 5) The Internal Coordinator shall also be involved with the planning and facilitation of Queer Leadership Council meetings. - 6) Collaborate with the above mentioned organizations to form a curriculum around fundraising, publicity, outreach, and other organizing skills pertaining to the queer community. - 7) Work with the External Coordinator to make sure that Associated Students Policy 17 is being adhered to at all blood drives. - 8) Hold a minimum of two (2) regularly scheduled office hours per week. - 9) Actively be working on a project which will bring positive change to the queer community.
+- 1) Stay abreast of the political environment on the campus community. - 2) Serve as a liaison to other campus organizations whose mission statement seeks to improve the status of students with queer sexualities and genders and their allies such as Queer Student Union, Friendly Undergraduate Queers in it Together (FUQIT), EUCALYPTUS, De Colores, Black Quare, Queer Asian Pacific Islanders (QAPI), Society for Accessible and Safe Spaces (S.A.S.S) Keshet, out in Science, Technology, Engineering, and Mathematics (oSTEM). - 3) Serve as a liaison with External coordinator to other political/non-queer specific organizations on campus. - 4) Serve as a liaison to campus and university resources to the queer community such as the Department for Women, Gender, and Sexual Equity, as well as the Resource Center for Sexual and Gender Diversity and associated departments, the Internal Coordinator shall also be involved with the planning and facilitation of Queer Leadership Council meetings. - 5) The Internal Coordinator shall also be involved with the planning and facilitation of Queer Leadership Council meetings.
+During week 3, the internal coordinator shall meet with the professional staff of the RCSGD to begin the planning for the Queer Leadership Council and Queer Town Hall. - 6) Collaborate with the above-mentioned organizations to form a curriculum, provide resources around fundraising, publicity, outreach, and other organizing skills pertaining to the queer community. - 7) Work with the External Coordinator to make sure that Associated Students Policy 17 is being adhered to at all blood drives. - 8) Hold a minimum of two (2) regularly scheduled office hours per week. - 9) Actively be working on a project which will bring positive change to the queer community.
 Create a strategy chart and give themselves a set of deadlines that will lead to the end of the quarter or the completion of the project, and turn it in to the Co-Chairs.
 Revise deadlines as the project advances.
 At the end of the quarter turn in a debrief of the progress made in the quarter and any changes the project may need.